JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 In 2019, JPMorgan Chase & Co. was planning to construct a new New York City headquarters in Manhattan.
 Then the pandemic hit.
 During lockdowns, when their HQ stood empty on Madison Avenue, the banking titan’s thinking on the essence of the office itself began to transform.
 “We certainly learned from the [pandemic] years,” says a JPMorgan spokesperson.

-Design elements of the office of the future
+Design elements of the JPMorgan future headquarters

-The design of the new JPMorgan Chase headquarters focuses not on desks and conference rooms, but air.
+The design of the JPMorgan Chase headquarters focuses not on desks and conference rooms, but air.
 During the pandemic, air circulation was on the minds of nearly everyone, including Lord Norman Foster, the chief architect of the structure he calls a “breathing building.”
 JPMorgan’s office headquarters will include twice the amount of fresh air required by Manhattan’s building code.
 It will be equipped with a state-of-the-art air filtration system for its more than 14,000 workers, some of whom will work at trading-floor desks outfitted with personal climate systems.

 The Vanguard of office space real estate

-JPMorgan Chase’s forthcoming headquarters promises to be at the forefront of trends in co-working spaces.
+JPMorgan Chase’s headquarters promises to be at the forefront of trends in co-working spaces.
 The pandemic shattered the standard American office culture and “supercharged innovation in the workplace,” according to the workplace design firm Zaha Hadid Analytics + Insights.

 Connecting healthy spaces to productivity